 What is a WW1 Memorial Plaque?

 The memorial plaque to Sidney George Hoar can be seen below and this would have been sent to his next-of-kin shortly after the war.
 Hoar was killed when a plane dropped a bomb on the lorry he was driving in Salonika.
 To find out more about this soldier I searched his name on the Commonwealth War Graves Commission database.
-As there was only one Sidney George Hoar who died during the First World War I was able to find out more information about him.
+As there was only one Sidney George Hoar who died during the First World War I was able to quickly find him.

 First World War Memorial Plaque Records